 You can find the results of WalletHub’s review below.
 And if you’d like to learn more about the other secondary benefits that credit cards provide, check out our reports on extended product warranties, purchase protection, rental car insurance and more.

-Only 15% of credit cards from the 10 largest issuers continue to offer price protection, and only four issuers have even one card with price protection.
+Only 14% of the credit cards from the 10 largest issuers continue to offer price protection, and only two issuers have even one card with price protection.

 |Issuer||% of Cards with Price Protection|

-75% of the cards that offer price protection limit claims to 4 per year.
+86% of the credit cards that offer price protection limit claims to 4 per year.

 The Coverage You Can Expect